LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-21-Internal-working-of-the-Hash-Map-in-java-(resize method).markdown

  - DEFAULT_LOAD_FACTOR is 0.75
  - DEFAULT_INITIAL_CAPACITY is 16 (1 << 4)

-The title The "resize()" method of this article is called by The value of threshold or at the first insert into the HashMap.
+The title the "resize()" method of this article is called by the value of threshold or at the first insert into the HashMap.

 Back in to code.